anesto-deltoro/strong-types-fn-scala/PITCHME.md

 - We should be able to reason about functions by looking at their *type signature*.
 - Aim to catch bugs at compile time (type safety on steroids).
 - Refinement types + newtypes are an excellent start.
-  - Lot of integrations: cats, pureconfig, scalacheck, play, slick, ...
 - There are some gotcha's to take into account
+  - Intellij squiggly lines
+  - Unclear validation error messages
+  - Boxing
+  - Compile
 @ulend
 @snapend